Women Trafficking and Child Labour Eradication Foundation

-Women Trafficking and Child Labour Eradication Foundation (WOTCLEF) is an anti-human trafficking organisation that attempts to stop human trafficking and child labor in Nigeria.
-WOTCLEF's areas of focus are: human trafficking, child labour, abuse of the rights of women and children and HIV/AIDS.
-The organisation helped create the National Agency for the Prohibition of Trafficking In Persons (NAPTIP) and the Network of Civil Society Organisation Against Child Trafficking, Abuse and Labour (NACTAL).
+Women Trafficking and Child Labour Eradication Foundation (WOTCLEF) is an anti-human trafficking organization that attempts to stop human trafficking and child labour in Nigeria.
+WOTCLEF's areas of focus are human trafficking, child labour, abuse of the rights of women and children and HIV/AIDS.
+The organization played a role in establishing the National Agency for the Prohibition of Trafficking In Persons (NAPTIP) and the Network of Civil Society Organization Against Child Trafficking, Abuse and Labour (NACTAL).

 WOTCLEF was founded in 1999 by Amina Titi Atiku-Abubakar, the wife of Atiku Abubakar, a former vice president of Nigeria.
+WOTCLEF was registered in 2000 as an Incorporated Trusteeship under the Nigeria Law.
 It has since been campaigning against human trafficking in Nigeria and inspiring change in other African countries.

 History

-In 1986, as a postgraduate student, Titi Atiku saw human trafficking on the streets of Italy.
+In 1986, as a postgraduate student, Titi Atiku noticed human trafficking on the streets of Italy.
 This led to her fight against human trafficking.
-Upon her return to Nigeria, she tried to fight human trafficking, but she could not do much individually.
+Upon her return to Nigeria, she tried to fight human trafficking, but she could not do much as an individual.
 She wanted to establish an anti-human trafficking organisation.

 In 1999, her husband was sworn in as the Vice President of Nigeria and she took the opportunity to establish WOTCLEF.
 At the time, HIV/AIDS was the major issue being tackled by development partners in Nigeria, so WOTCLEF embarked on awareness campaigns against human trafficking to politicians.
 This informed Nigerians about human trafficking and its effects.

 Every state in Nigeria had a WOTCLEF branch with workers who served as watchdogs against human trafficking.